Art of Music Studio

 She obtained her Ph.D. degree in musicology (2000) at the Academy of Arts in Novi Sad, Yugoslavia under the mentorship of Dr. Beverly Grigsby from California State University in Northridge.
 Ms. Henderson holds a master degree in piano performance (1989) from École Normal de Musique "Alfred Cortot" in Paris where she studied with Marian Ribicky.

 Ms. Henderson is the owner, director of programs, and main teacher in the Art of Music Studio.
 She has been recognized as a caring, energetic, creative and knowledgeable music educator.
 She has taught more than a hundred private students and hundreds of students in group classes.
-As a licensed Kindermusik educator and Yamaha trained teacher Ms. Henderson has been devoted to early music education for more than a decade with the goal to bring the lifelong love for music to the young children and their families.
+As a licensed Kindermusik educator, FUNdamentals of Music and Movement instructor, and Yamaha trained teacher Ms. Henderson has been devoted to early music education for more than a decade with the goal to bring the lifelong love for music to the young children and their families.
 Her experience includes over twenty years of teaching private piano, group keyboard classes, music theory, music history and appreciation.
 Her studies with some of the best teachers in Eastern Europe, Western Europe, and the USA, have allowed her to develop a teaching approach that combines the best qualities of different music schools.
 Ms. Henderson is a member of the Music Teachers' Association of California, so her students have numerous opportunities to perform and enrich their musicianship.

 As a soloist and a chamber musician Ms. Henderson performed in the USA, France, Macedonia, and Yugoslavia, and has numerous recordings for Macedonian National Radio and Television.
 Her credits as a composer include original music for the feature film "Killing Ariel" (2006), Ray Bradbury's theater plays "The Time of Going Away" (2003), "The October Country" (2003), "Drunk and in Charge of a Bicycle" (2004), and "Next in Line" (2004), Leonid Andreyev's "He Who Gets Slapped" (2003), Don Nigro's "Necropolis" (2003) and others.
 Ms. Henderson is an author of the book "Alex North, Film Composer" (McFarland Publishers, 2003) and a co-author of the "Catalog of Macedonia Music Artists."